datalad-handbook/book/docs/intro/installation.rst

 dependencies, and then check the :find-out-more:`on how to install DataLad via Python's package manager <fom-macosx-pip>`.

-.. find-out-more:: Install DataLad via pip on MacOSX
+.. find-out-more:: Install DataLad via pip on macOS
    :name: fom-macosx-pip
    :float: tbp